aws-amplify/docs/docs/lib/project-setup/fragments/ios/create-application/30_provisionBackend.md

-### Step 4: Provision the backend with Amplify CLI
 To start provisioning resources in the backend, change directories to your project directory and run `amplify init`:
 ```bash
 cd ~/Developer/MyAmplifyApp/